SDSMT-CSC/General/README.md

 General
 =======

-Contains general code samples for student reference only.
+Contains document templates and general code samples for student reference only.